dschoepel/openhab-addons/bundles/org.openhab.binding.nadavr/README.md

 _If your binding requires or supports general configuration settings, please create a folder ```cfg``` and place the configuration file ```<bindingId>.cfg``` inside it.
 In this section, you should link to this file and provide some information about the options.
 The file could e.g. look like:_

 ```
+# Decide if we want to disable autodiscovery
+#
 # Configuration for the NADAvr Binding
 #
 # Default secret key for the pairing of the NADAvr Thing.